tenor2000/Frostgrave-API/README.md

-# SBA318
+# SBA318 and SBA319

 This is the start of an express server that will be used in my capstone project.
 It is a data server for a miniature wargame called [Frostgrave 2nd Edition](https://boardgamegeek.com/boardgame/317519/frostgrave-second-edition).
 Players put together a small band of hapless mercenaries, lead by a wizard and his/her unlucky apprentice as they explore the ruins of an ancient frozen city.

 ## Description

 There are currently 3 categories of data each with multiple sub tables.
 Reference data is read only data and give reference rules for the game an cannot be modified.
 There is also a user database that has only get methds for now.
-Lastly there is the warband database that contains wizard, apprentice and personnel data that can be modified and deleted.
+Lastly there is the warband database that contains wizard, apprentice and follower data that can be created, modified, and deleted.

 I've also create a view to see a POST request in order to make a new wizard.
 More endpoints will be documented inside.
 For now the data is stored in JSON files, POST methods will write to JSON.